frmi2018/gamepad/README.md

 ## To do that ?

+To learn to devevelop a full-stack React project.
-A project FullStack with Express/Axios to learn React started during my training at https://www.lereacteur.io/
+Started during my training at https://www.lereacteur.io/

 ![alt text](https://github.com/frmi2018/gamepad/blob/main/screen.png?raw=true)